owen-miller-1/Multilateral-Fund-Project-Dashboard/README.md

 An interactive Power BI dashboard visualizing the impact of the [Multilateral Fund for the Implementation of the Montreal Protocol (MLF)](https://www.multilateralfund.org/), a financial mechanism supporting developing countries in phasing out ozone-depleting substances and high global warming potential chemicals under the Montreal Protocol and Kigali Amendment.
 Built as a personal project to explore the fund's $4.3B+ in approved financing across 140+ countries from 1990 to present.

-The dashboard primarily displays data on the status of Multilateral Fund financed projects, fund disbursement and substance phaseout progress.
+The dashboard primarily displays data on the status of Multilateral Fund financed projects, fund disbursement and controlled substance phaseout progress.

 ## Why I built it